navattic.identify({ email: user.email })

 When everyone on the team creates proposals their own way, you risk sending out documents with outdated information, off-brand messaging, or inconsistent formatting.
 This can damage your company’s professional image.
 Proposal automation tools solve this by providing a centralized content library and pre-approved templates.
 This ensures every proposal that goes out is polished, professional, and perfectly aligned with your brand identity.
 You can be confident that every potential client receives a high-quality, consistent representation of your business.

-Improve Win Rates with Smarter Proposals
+Win More Deals with Smarter Proposals

 Ultimately, the goal is to win more business, and this is where automation delivers its biggest impact.
 It’s not just about speed; it’s about effectiveness.
 By using a tool that pulls the most accurate and persuasive information for each specific opportunity, your team can create highly targeted proposals that speak directly to a client’s needs.
 This focus on quality helps teams create more compelling responses.
 In fact, sales teams that use proposal software can increase win rates significantly, allowing them to prioritize their time on the most strategic and valuable deals.